ecmwf/cfgrib.jl/notebooks/workshops/intro/00-readme.md

 This would typically work, however there will likely be an error saying that the `GRIB.jl` package cannot be found.
-This is because it has not been added to the Julia package registry yet, you must first manually install it by running `install https://github.com/weech/GRIB.jl` while in package mode.
+This is because it has not been added to the Julia package registry yet, you must first manually install it by running `add https://github.com/weech/GRIB.jl` while in package mode.
 Once it has finished, run instantiate again and `cfgrib.jl` will be installed.

 ### Installing a Julia Kernel